Skip to main content

 Photo card

-<CardImage cardImageUrl="/img/docux.png"/>
+<CardImage cardImageUrl="/img/docux.webp"/>

 <CardFooter

-style={{ backgroundColor: '#07ac2aff' , color:'#eeff00ff'}
+style={{ backgroundColor: '#07ac2aff' , color:'#eeff00ff' }}

 className='text--center'>